Skip to content

 A list of monitors to assign to the status page.

 If you're using YAML, or the API, the format is "{type}:{name}", where type is the alias of the monitor's type (e.g. http), and name is the name of the monitor.
-Example: http:My HTTP Monitor.
+Example: http:My HTTP Monitor, push:My backup 1.

 Tip